(Left: AHA Moment and Let’s B Clear, Right: Dermstore Skin of Dreams Trio, C-ing is Believing)

 Where to Buy Drunk Elephant

-- Drunk Elephant (20% off for new customers referral link).
-They do have promotions periodically, shipping is free for $150+.
+- Drunk Elephant.
+They do have promotions very rarely, shipping is free for $150+.

 - Sephora.
 I prefer Sephora for the convenience, samples, loyalty program, and return policy.